chris-short/devopsish.com/content/post/125/index.md

 [bxcodec/gotcha](https://github.com/bxcodec/gotcha) — gotcha: inmemory-cache in Go (Golang) with customizable algorithm

-[mhausenblas/kboom](https://github.com/mhausenblas/kboom) — The Kubernetes scale & soak load tester (do you want to shread some clusters with me?!?)
+[mhausenblas/kboom](https://github.com/mhausenblas/kboom) — The Kubernetes scale & soak load tester (do you want to shred some clusters with me?!?)

 [GoogleCloudPlatform/berglas](https://github.com/GoogleCloudPlatform/berglas) — A tool for managing secrets on Google Cloud (I hope Google does End of Life this before the newsletter goes live)